Cenmrev/V2RayX/README.md

 ## Donation

 If Project V2Ray or V2RayX helped you, you can also help us by donation __in your will__.
 To donate to Project V2Ray, you may refer to [this page](https://www.v2ray.com/chapter_00/02_donate.html).
-To help this GUI program, you can send gift cards to `cenmrev@tutanota.de`.

 ## Disclaimer

+This tool is mainly for personal usage.
+For professional users and technique support, commercial software like proxifier is recommended.
+Please refer to [#60](https://github.com/Cenmrev/V2RayX/issues/60#issuecomment-369531443).

 The developer does not major in CS nor Software Engineer and currently is busy with grad school courses.
 So V2rayX will not be updated frequently.
 Users can replace V2RayX.app/Contents/Resources/v2ray with the newest v2ray-core downloaded from [https://github.com/v2ray/v2ray-core/releases](https://github.com/v2ray/v2ray-core/releases).